McDoom51/AutoFaceIT/README.md

 The script designed to automate the launching of Counter-Strike: Global Offensive (CSGO) with FaceIT Anti-Cheat.
 It ensures that CSGO is closed, launches FaceIT Anti-Cheat if it is not already running, and then launches CSGO again.
 The script is continuously monitors the CSGO and FaceIT Anti-Cheat processes to maintain the desired state.

-The script will run as a system service, so it will automatically start whenever your computer is turned on.
+The script will run as a system service.
+This is to ensure that the script will automatically launch when the computer is turned up, and you don't need to worry about it running.

 ## Features:
 - Automatic restart of CSGO when FaceIT Anti-Cheat is launched.